 - Read this article: https://dmlcentral.net/9-mistakes-avoid-designing-educational-games/

 - Write up a prototype (i.e. a rough outline or sketch) for a narrative game you might create about a topic you care about, where you want to raise awareness or empathy about it.
 You don’t need to know technically how they are done, you just need to know that your game needs to involve decision-making (like the games you played for the previous assignment) and that the learner’s choice would lead them to a different consequence. [you may do this assignment as an individual or in pairs – if you work in pairs, just make sure you clarify in your blogpost who your partner was].
-Try to include at least 5 scenarios that would occur in your game, and explain how you came up with them (personal experience, something you read, someone you spoke to?)
+Try to include at least 5 scenarios that would occur in your game, and explain how you came up with them (personal experience, something you read, someone you spoke to?).
+This video helps you imagine how you might write up the scenarios and visualize them.

 - Present to classmates to get feedback & give feedback to at least 3 of your colleagues by posting comments on their blogs.
 Remember to highlight what you think is GOOD about their game, but also give constructive feedback on how their game can be improved?